 Containers, closures, cotton, seals and polyethylene bags are obtained from reputable suppliers and physically checked upon arrival for quality and specifications.
 Customer’s labels are checked against the master label, kept in locked cabinets, and are issued in product labeling operation under strict controls.

 A master formula and product number is issued for each product.
 The formula contains the name, strength, specifications, ingredients and quantities to be used.
-It also includes the manufacturing instructions.
+It also includes the supplement manufacturers instructions.
 The master production records also provide for recording the lot number of each material used, weight checks, the date(s) of manufacturing and production yield.

 Lot Number and Batch Size: